 - selected internships for each funding cycle will be posted on the I2S website.

 3. Students may submit separate applications

-for up to three (3) internship positions the fall semester.
+for up to three (3) internship positions.
 Each submission needs:

 - a name, academic status, and contact information

 - a statement of interest and qualifications (limited to 400 words)

 - a list of student goals for the internship (limited to 400 words)

 - a list of other student time commitments during the internship period (e.g., days & times of classes, other work, extracurricular activities)